cdklabs/awscdk-asset-kubectl/CONTRIBUTING.md

 Specifically, if you wish to contribute a new Kubectl Asset with a different kubectl version, jump to [Contributing a new Kubectl Asset](#contributing-a-new-kubectl-asset).

+## Supported Versions

+Similar to [kubernetes](https://kubernetes.io/releases/), we support the most recent three minor versions.
+This means that we continue to upgrade dependencies for the most recent three versions.

+We also plan to have the default branch of this repository to be the latest released version.
+If that is not the case, please raise a GitHub Issue with us!

 ## Reporting Bugs/Feature Requests